freenet/freenet-core/docs/src/tutorial.md

 #### Note for MacOS install

-The brew version of Rust will cause problems with `fdev`, we recommend installing Rust using `rustup` as described above.
+Note: The Homebrew installation of Rust may interfere with `fdev`.
+It is recommended to use `rustup`, as shown above, to avoid these issues.

 ### Installing Freenet and fdev

-Once you have a working installation of Cargo you can install `freenet` and `fdev`, a command-line development tool:
+After setting up Cargo, install `freenet` and `fdev` with the following command.
+This installs `fdev` (the Freenet development tool) and a local Freenet peer for development purposes:

 ```bash
 cargo install freenet fdev